ksagala/azure-test-drive/load_balancing.md

 ### Test Drive Description

 The KEMP Azure Test Drive will walk you through the initial setup of a KEMP Virtual LoadMaster.
-You will configure a LoadMaster to send traffic to two web-server replicas as well as KEMP’s Edge Security Pack (ESP) which provides security and pre-authentication access to the backend web services.
+You will configure a LoadMaster to send traffic to two web-server replicas.

 ## Test Drive: Getting Started